SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 And now the important stuff: To declare, that you want to join a team session, you must use the corresponding [action from the "Team Server" plugin](*).
 It is also possible, to always enable team sessions using the action declaration of this plugin, but I don't recommend that.

+### Special notes

+Every simulation game is unique and handles multiplayer team races different.
+Therefore, you have to be aware of the individual drawbacks and specialities.
+In this section I will provide a growing collection of hints and special operation tipps for all the individual simulations, whenever I stumble over them.
+When you found some specialities on your own, please feel free to share them with me, and I will be happy to add them to this section as well.

+#### Assetto Corsa Competizione

+  1. *Assetto Corsa Competizione* looses the knowledge about the currently selected repair options in the Pitstop MFD after a driver swap.
+The internal selection state of the ["ACC" plugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-acc) will therefore be reset to *both selected*, to have some sort of initial state.
+This means, that you have to open the Pitstop MFD and select both repair options, once you've picked up the car.
+And you must do this **without** the help and control of the ["Pitstop" mode}(https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#mode-pitstop) of the "ACC" plugin.
+So do not use your Button Box here.
+The other possibility is to leave them as they are, but double check later, after Jona has dialed the pitstop options.

 ## How it works

 When you start a team session as described above, Jona and Cato will act and behave as in a single driver session, though you might notice subtle differences.
 For example, a new driver will be greated by the assistants after a driver swap or a returning driver will get a warm welcome.
 But the important differences are all below the waterline.